AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-technical-workflows.md

 For **[!UICONTROL Database Cleanup workflow (‘cleanup’)]**:

 1. Check that the **[!UICONTROL Database Cleanup]** workflow runs and finishes successfully every day.
-For more on this, refer to this [page](delivery.md).
+For more on this, refer to this [page](../../production/using/database-cleanup-workflow.md)..
 1. Look at the journal to verify that the elapsed time is relatively constant over time and does not interfere with other workflows.
-1. For more information, check this [page](../../production/using/database-cleanup-workflow.md).

 For **[!UICONTROL Tracking workflow (‘tracking’)]**: